Easily Switch Between Product Types

 As the storage infrastructures of clusters may be different, storage volumes cannot be mounted to the target cluster.
 You can use either of the following methods to update the volumes:

 Both update methods can be performed only before the application is restored in the target cluster.
 Otherwise, PV data resources may fail to be restored.
-In this case, use the Velero to restore applications after the storage class update is complete.
+In this case, use Velero to restore applications after the storage class update is complete.
 For details, see Restoring Applications in the Target Cluster.

 Method 1: Creating a ConfigMap mapping